Waxaan qoraynaa oon dib uhabeyn ku wadnaa docs oo af-soomaali ku qoran, ka qeybqaadasho raac lifaaqaan...Contribution guidelines

 Before you can start programming with Soplang, you need to install it on your system.
 Choose the installation method that works best for you:

-Option 1: Download the Installer
+Option 1: Direct Download

 After downloading, run the installer and follow the on-screen instructions.
+For advanced installation options, use soplang --install --help

-Option 2: Using Package Managers
+Option 2: Package Managers

-pip install soplang
+$ npm install -g soplang

-brew install soplang
+$ brew install soplang

-sudo apt-get install soplang
+$ sudo apt-get install soplang

 For more detailed installation instructions, check out our comprehensive installation guide.